About

 ME…IN A NUTSHELL

-I love God, my husband (who is my high school sweetheart), two energetic sons, and all my critters.
-We currently have 4 horses, 3 dogs, and a varying number of chickens and ducks.
+I love God, my husband (who is my high school sweetheart), three energetic sons, and all my critters.
+We currently have 4 horses (my 4 footed coworkers), 2 blue heelers, and a flock of chickens.

 • Call for Backup Suicide Awareness and Prevention for First Responders.
 Fall 2020